sethforprivacy/sethforprivacy.com/content/guides/mining-monero.md

 author: Seth For Privacy
 comments: false
 date: "2021-05-02T13:50:00-04:00"
-description: This will be a simple guide to get you started with a few more advanced options/recommendations at the end, but hopefull will help to simplify the process for those of you wanting to get started mining Monero!
+summary: This will be a simple guide to get you started with a few more advanced options/recommendations at the end, but hopefull will help to simplify the process for those of you wanting to get started mining Monero!
 draft: false